iqrfsdk/iqrf-daemon/BUILD.md

 cd iqrf-daemon
 ```

-## How to compile the daemon for AAEON UP board
+## Compile the daemon for AAEON UP board

 ### Ubilinux